aws-samples/aws-modernization-with-launchdarkly/content/_index.md

 ### Welcome

 This hands-on lab is part of the AWS Marketplace DevOps Workshop Series.
-In this lab, you will gain experience in using LaunchDarkly to dynamically modify and release new application features through the use of feature flags.
-You will also learn to deploy an application using GitHub and AWS App Runner.
+In this lab, you will gain experience in using LaunchDarkly to release new features in an application using feature flags.
+You will create feature flags in LaunchDarkly, managing user targeting rules, and enable the feature based on those targets.
+You will also learn to deploy the application using GitHub and AWS App Runner.

 LaunchDarkly is a feature management and experimentation platform that enables all teams to safely deliver and control software through feature flags.